Holy day of obligation: Belgium

-No formal legislative norm of the Episcopal Conference of Belgium exists in which the holy days of obligation are listed.
-However, the four days mentioned above have been Belgium's holy days of obligation since the concordat of 1801 (which itself is not recognized as legally binding in Belgium since independence).
-Therefore, the current system is in force because of canon 5 of the 1983 Code of Canon Law.
+The four days mentioned above have been Belgium's holy days of obligation since the concordat of 1801 (which itself is not recognized as legally binding in Belgium since independence).
+Therefore, the current system is in force because of canon 5 of the 1983 Code of Canon Law, as was recognized by the Episcopal Conference of Belgium on 28 October 1986.